ondrejsika2/metrocar/docs/howto/deployment.rst

 Deployment
 ==========

-To deploy the project on the server, currently at rosti_, complete the following
+The project is currently hosted at rosti_.
+The project consists of two application, therefore you have to deploy theme seperately, this is the way how application deployment is recomended by rosti documentation.To deploy the project, complete the following
 steps:

     1. Log on to the server via SSH (get the login info from :ref:`project-maintainer`)::

-        $ ssh autonapul.cz
+        $ ssh -l <username> pandora.rosti.cz

+        username is different for both applications:
+        - mfe(autonapul.cz) has username app_00009
+        - metrocar(admin.autonapul.cz) has username app_00008

     2. Activate the metrocar virtualenv::

-        $ . virtualenvs/metrocar/bin/activate
+        $ . venv/bin/activate

     3. Go to the metrocar project directory::